 Antonio studied Chemistry and Molecular Biology at the University of Cadiz and the University Autonoma of Madrid.
 As an undergraduate, he worked with Gines Morata at the CBM in Madrid.
-Antonio did his PhD with Stephen Cohen at the EMBL (Heidelberg) (1998-2002) and a post-doc with Alex Schier at the Skirball Institute (NYU) and Harvard (2003-2006).
+Antonio conducted his PhD research with Stephen Cohen at the EMBL (Heidelberg) (1998-2002) and was a post-doc with Alex Schier at the Skirball Institute (NYU) and Harvard (2003-2006).

 Video of Antonio describing the lab’s research.